 XWN strives to help watershed restoration practitioners in the arid West maximize their effectiveness and impact through information sharing, collective capacity building, and collaboration across watersheds.

 Our philosophy is simple: every practitioner has valuable lessons to share and these lessons can support practitioners in adjacent watersheds.
-By creating spaces for these practitioners to share lessons, we connect people to the ideas they need to advance their work.
+By creating spaces for these practitioners to share lessons, we connect people to ideas to advance their work.
+XWN calls on Network participants to determine the focus of meetings and cross-visits to benefit restoration in the Southwest.